maaclin/DevOps/1. Linux/Overthewire/Walkthrough L9-15.md

 ### Level 14 ➡ 15 — Using NC

 The password for Bandit Level 15 was stored on a server listening on port 3000 of localhost.
-My task was to retrieve the password by sending a request to the server.
+We use netstat to connect to port 30000 and enter our previous password to give us the new password.

 ```bash
 nc localhost 30000